-A ‘Function’ construct can be added to a 'IDEF0 Diagram' via drag-and-drop.
-Below is an outline of the steps necessary for adding a ‘Function’ construct to an 'IDEF0 Diagram':
+A 'Function' construct can be added to an 'IDEF0 Diagram' via drag-and-drop.

-Notice the ‘Function’ stays selected once it has been dropped.
+Notice the 'Function' stays selected once it has been dropped.
 Since it is selected, the toolbar changes to include buttons for functions which can be used on the construct.
-The sidebar also changes to include additional ‘Attributes’ and ‘Metadata’ tabs.
+The sidebar also changes to include additional 'Metadata,' 'Attributes,' and 'Relationships' tabs.

 - Once added to the diagram, enter a meaningful 'Name' for your new 'Function' via the 'Attributes' tab of the left sidebar (focused automatically for convenience).

 - Click the 'Save' button located on the toolbar to persist your changes to your project’s database.

 * Note: The above process describes using the 'New' tab of the left sidebar, which automatically generates a new entity to represent each new diagram construct.
 If you would like to reuse existing entities from your database to represent a new construct, use the 'Existing' tab instead.

 For more information on this construct and how it is represented in the database model, see IDEF0 Diagram Constructs.